pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/06-profiler.md

 ### Enabling Java Support

+Java support is available for Pixie vizier version 0.10.22+.
+Instructions for identifying and updating your vizier version can be found [here](https://docs.px.dev/reference/admin/updating-pixie/#updating-pixie-cloud-and-vizier).
 Java support is a beta feature and must be manually enabled during the deployment of Pixie.

 To enable Java support when deploying Pixie with the [Pixie CLI](/installing-pixie/install-schemes/cli/), run: